+68 AML Action Plan, supra note 64, at 8.

-Within legal systems, ensuring that national or regional rules are applied appropriately everywhere can be a challenge.
-The EU Commission, in its recent Action Plan, stated that the EU suffers "financial, economic and reputational damage" as a result of failures to apply AML rules appropriately, and has proposed the development of a single rule-book for the EU and EU-level enforcement of those rules.60 The US has identified High Intensity Financial Crime Areas where money laundering is a particular concern.
-South Florida is one of these areas.61 In addition US Fincen (Financial Crimes Enforcement Network) has issued real estate Geographic Targeting Orders requiring title insurance companies to identify individuals behind shell companies acquiring real estatewithout bank or external financing for \$300,000 or more in specific locations, again including South Florida (Miami-Dade, Broward and Palm Beach counties).62
+Areas where money laundering is a particular concern.
+South Florida is one of these areas.69 In addition US Fincen (Financial Crimes Enforcement Network) has issued real estate Geographic Targeting Orders requiring title insurance companies to identify individuals behind shell companies acquiring real estatewithout bank or external financing for \$300,000 or more in specific locations, again including South Florida (Miami-Dade, Broward and Palm Beach counties).70

 Federal states and the EU, which functions in some respects like a federal state but is a regional international organization, encounter difficulties with respect to the enforcement of regulations, including AML regulation, but have legal mechanisms they can employ to address these difficulties.
-At the international level, across legal systems, the FATF addresses a lack of enforcement of AML standards by publishing lists of countries with weak regimes.63
+At the international level, across legal systems, the FATF addresses a lack of enforcement of AML standards by publishing lists of countries with weak regimes.71